oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 * `data_storage_size_in_gb` - The data storage size, in gigabytes, that is currently available to the DB system.
 Applies only for virtual machine DB systems.
 * `database_edition` - The Oracle Database edition that applies to all the databases on the DB system.
 * `db_system_options` -
 	* `storage_management` - The storage option used in DB system.
-You can specify either [Automatic Storage Management (ASM)](https://www.oracle.com/pls/topic/lookup?ctx=en/database/oracle/oracle-database/19&id=OSTMG-GUID-BC612D35-5399-4A35-843E-CF76E3D3CDB5) or [Logical Volume Manager (LVM)](https://www.oracle.com/pls/topic/lookup?ctx=en/database/oracle/oracle-database/19&id=ADMIN-GUID-57C50259-9472-4ED0-8818-DB9ABA96EC8E).
+For 1-node VM systems, you can specify either [Automatic Storage Management (ASM)](https://www.oracle.com/pls/topic/lookup?ctx=en/database/oracle/oracle-database/19&id=OSTMG-GUID-BC612D35-5399-4A35-843E-CF76E3D3CDB5) or [Logical Volume Manager (LVM)](https://www.oracle.com/pls/topic/lookup?ctx=en/database/oracle/oracle-database/19&id=ADMIN-GUID-57C50259-9472-4ED0-8818-DB9ABA96EC8E).
 * `db_home` -
     * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
     * `database`